Search sheldonbrown.com and sheldonbrown.org

 Any video application is pushing the envelope of performance on today's home computers, and even more so with high-definition video.
 Even the fastest home computers do not respond instantly to commands in video software.
 Some processing tasks cannot be managed quickly enough to allow editing to continue.
 You may have to wait through lunch, or overnight.
 Expect this.
 Cues explaining that the computer is busy, and how long it will take, can be useful.
-Pinnacle and Avid are not consistent in doing this.

 In Pinnacle v.
 15, the project file serves only as a placeholder and pointer.
 In older versions, its size is zero bytes, and in newer ones only a few bytes.
 Editing instructions, as well as items generated or processed during editing, are stored in a subfolder of the folder where the project file resides.
 The subfolder has the same filename as the project.

 Deleting projects in Pinnacle v.
 15 uses a special applet inside the program, in order also to delete the subfolder.
 In this way, you can delete older versions of a project once it nears completion, in order to free up disk space.
 The placeholder file and subfolder must stay together.
 You must be careful not to edit or delete either or you will be unable to open your project.

 The project file in Avid, and Pinnacle v.
 16, is formatted as a list of program instructions, much of it readable in a text editor, but with a binary segment at the end.
 There is no separate folder with processed clips.
 The format in Pinnacle v.
 16 is .movie.axp.